Home Latest PDF of NPTE: National Physical Therapy Examination 2025

 pastic diplegic cerebral palsy and a crouched gait pattern is to imple ysical therapy plan focused on strengthening the lower extremity culature and stretching the tight muscle groups.

 astic diplegic cerebral palsy, the lower extremities are typically more ted than the upper extremities, and the muscle tightness in the hip fle amstrings can contribute to a crouched gait pattern.
-A targeted physi py program that addresses these muscle imbalances through a combin rengthening and stretching exercises can help Improve the child's rang on, joint positioning, and overall gait mechanics.
+A targeted physi py program that addresses these muscle imbalances through a combin rengthening and stretching exercises can help Boost the child's rang on, joint positioning, and overall gait mechanics.

 rring the patient to an orthopedic surgeon for multilevel orthopedic su on A) may be a consideration, but it should not be the initial intervent ore conservative management should be attempted first.